Bartolomeooo/ocado-internship-task/README.md

 If any orders remain unpaid after phase 1:

 - Unpaid orders are first sorted in descending order of value, so that larger orders are handled first while more resources are available
-- For each order, it attempts to use the "points" method to cover at least
+- For each order, it attempts to use the "points" method to cover at least a minimum required percentage and unlock a discount
 - If the order qualifies, the discount is applied and the remaining amount is paid
-- The remaining amount is paid using a single traditional payment method with the highest available limit — only one such method is allowed per order
+- The remaining amount is paid using a single traditional payment method with the highest available limit - only one such method is allowed per order

 This approach does not guarantee global optimality but provides a reasonable heuristic that maximizes discounts locally